aldebaran/qibuild/doc/tutos/advanced/porting_to_qibuild.rst

 * You have to specify install rules for every target

-* If you move the bar library to an other directory, you’ll have to fix foo's CMakeLists
+* If you move the bar library to an other directory, you will have to fix foo's CMakeLists

-* You can’t use foobar as a subdirectory of a new project (because of the use of CMAKE_SOURCE_DIR)
+* You cannot use foobar as a subdirectory of a new project (because of the use of CMAKE_SOURCE_DIR)

 * You have a standard layout when you install your targets::